leesk212/leesk212/README.md

 Hello, I am a master's student in the Department of Convergence Security (Samsung Advanced Security) at Korea University.
 <br>
-After graduation, I am expected as a security developer member of Samsung SDS.
+After graduation, I am expected as a security developer or researcher member of Samsung SDS.

 <div align=left>
 <a href="https://github.com/leesk212">